 wizards.
 See Section 2.3.3, “Installing MySQL on Microsoft Windows Using MySQL Installer”.

-On Unix, Linux and OS X, MySQL programs read startup options from the following files, in the specified order (top items are used first).
+On Unix, Linux and OS X, MySQL programs read startup options from the following files, in the specified order (top files are read first, later files take precedence).

 |The file specified with